By Victoria & Katja

 By Patricia Hruby Powell.
 Illustrations by Christian Robinson

-Full of life and razzmatazz, Brown Girl Dreaming, will have you toe tapping as you read it out loud to your kids or possibly breaking into a full-on Charleston.
+Full of life and razzmatazz, Josephine: The Dazzling Life of Josephine Baker, will have you toe tapping as you read it out loud to your kids or possibly breaking into a full-on Charleston.
 The story documents the life of performer and civil rights advocate, Josephine Baker as she takes Paris by storm in the roaring 20s.

 By Jacqueline Woodson.

 As a child Jacqueline Woodson struggled with reading.
 However, her love for story telling motivated her to become an award-winning writer and poet.
 In Brown Girl Dreaming, Woodson uses verse to tell the touching story of her own childhood and what it was like as an African American girl growing up in the 60s and 70s, a period heralding the start of the Civil Rights movement.

 25. I Am Malala